varabyte/kobweb/README.md

 * automatic handling of routing between pages
 * a collection of useful _batteries included_ widgets built on top of Compose HTML
 * an environment built from the ground up around live reloading
-* static site exports for improved SEO and potentially cheaper server setups
+* static site exports for improved SEO
 * support for responsive (i.e. mobile and desktop) design
-* shared, rich types between client and server
 * out-of-the-box Markdown support
 * a way to easily define server API routes and persistent API streams
+* a growing collection of general purpose utilities added on top of Compose HTML ([learn more▼](#improvements-to-the-compose-html-library))
 * an open source foundation that the community can extend
 * and much, much more!